nuooooooooooo/nuooooooooooo/README.md

 ### Hi there 👋
 - 🌱 I’m currently learning Javascript on FreeCodeCamp, which is why I haven't uploaded anything in a while.
 I'll be back soon hopefully!
-  => Currently working through the functional programming curriculum.
+  => Currently working through the intermediate algorithms curriculum.
 - 🔭 My goals currently : make final project for CS50's Introduction to programming + finish Javascript curriculum on FreeCodeCamp
 <!--
 **web-Nuo/web-Nuo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.